-Establish the Concentration in Financial Reporting and Assurance within the Master of Accounting Science in Accountancy, Gies College of Business and the Graduate College, Urbana
+Establish the Concentration in Financial Reporting and Assurance within the Master of Accounting Science in Accountancy, Gies College of Business and the Graduate College, Urbana in Accountancy were taking when following the "Audit Option."
+Moving to a transcripted concentration called Financial Reporting and Assurance both formalizes the area of study for students in the program and more accurately describes the content of this cohort of courses and better represents the skills students obtain.

-The Urbana-Champaign Senate has approved a proposal from the Gies proposed concentration formalizes a cohort of courses students in the Master of
+The Urbana-Champaign Senate has approved a proposal from the Gies College of Business and the Graduate College to establish the concentration in Financial Reporting and Assurance within the Master of Accounting Science in Accountancy.
+The proposed concentration formalizes a cohort of courses students in the Master of Accounting Science